irrdnet/irrd/docs/users/queries.rst

   After using ``!fno-rpki-filter``, this filter is disabled for the remainder of the connection.
 Disabling the filter only applies to ``!r`` queries and all RIPE style queries.
 This is only intended as a debugging aid.
+* ``!fno-scope-filter`` disables filtering out-of-scope objects.
+If the scope filter is enabled, objects that are :doc:`out of scope </admins/scopefilter>` are not included in the output of any query by default.
+  After using ``!fno-scope-filter``, this filter is disabled for the remainder of the connection.
+Disabling the filter only applies to ``!r`` queries and all RIPE style queries.
+This is only intended as a debugging aid.

 Responses
 ^^^^^^^^^